containers/quadlet/docs/ContainerSetup.md

 We expect system containers to be more like linux system code than typical web-server containers, so we want to ensure that the runtime environment in the container is similar to that of a normal systemd service.
-We also want quadlet containers look the same when viewed from the podman side.
+We also want quadlet containers to look the same when viewed from the podman side.

 Here are some things that are set up: